 My name is Ali and I first learnt yoga at age 6 from my godmother/ Aunty Pauline, who was a popular yoga teacher in Christchurch.
-She planted the seed in me that I too would teach yoga one day.
+She planted the seed that I too would teach yoga one day.

 As a young adult, I worked full time in the Fitness Industry, both in London and NZ.
 Over those 15 years, I qualified as a fitness trainer, and group exercise teacher.
 I also opened and managed gyms, and ran a NZ gym franchise.
 This experience gave me a comprehensive knowledge of anatomy, physiology, nutrition, and wellbeing management both with members and team mates.

 Feeling the calling to teach yoga, I qualified as a yoga teacher in 2003.

-Then, to deepen my knowledge of traditional yoga systems, I travelled to India, met my Guruji, did the Mt.
-Kailash yatra, attended Kumbha Mela, and travelled to numerous sacred sites across India, Tibet, and Nepal.
-This year will be my 15th India trip.
+Then, to deepen my knowledge of traditional yoga systems, I traveled to India, met my Guruji, did the Mt.
+Kailash yatra, attended Kumbha Mela, and traveled to numerous sacred sites across India, Tibet, and Nepal.

-Then, in 2016, frustrated with the growing consumer expectations of the Yoga Industry, I embarked on and finished a Master’s degree in 2017.
+Then, in 2016, interested in the growing consumer expectations of the Yoga Industry, I embarked on and finished a Master’s degree in 2017.
 My thesis focused on the New Zealand Yoga Industry and yoga communities in Aotearoa.

 In 2017 I moved premises from Miramar in Wellington to Marton, opening the New Zealand Yoga Centre